 Accommodation and Meals in Annapurna Base Camp Trek

-At the lower altitude you can have accommodation in really good standard lodges.
-You can have a private room with attached bathroom with the facility of hot shower in the room in tea houses at Ghorepani, Upper Sinuwa, Jhinu Danda but in the higher places on ward from Bamboo you may prepared to be accommodated in a shared room with fellow trekkers if you are planning your trip to Annapurna Base Camp in the high season time in Nepal.
-Tadapani, Dovan, Himalaya, Deurali, MBC and ABC have accommodation in a basic shared room.
-The Annapurna Conservation have made the limitations on building the new lodges over Bamboo so the numbers of trekkers to Annapurna Base Camp are increasing every year and the infrastructure capacity haven't been increased.
-Some time if there are not too much trekkers heading up then in such case you might find the accommodation in a private room for that it has to be booked in advance.
-The meals served in Annapurna Base Camp trail are good enough and you do not have worry for it.
-A big variety of dishes you can choose from the menu card and place the order for meals in most of these tea houses however some of the tea house could have limited options for choosing the meals and during the meal order time they will inform for trekkers.
+At the lower altitude, you can have accommodation in really good standard lodges.
+In tea houses at Ghorepani, Upper Sinuwa, and Jhinu Danda, you can have a private room with an attached bathroom and a hot shower.
+However, in the higher places beyond Bamboo, you may need to share a room with fellow trekkers if you are planning your trip to Annapurna Base Camp during the high season in Nepal.
+Tadapani, Dovan, Himalaya, Deurali, MBC, and ABC have accommodation in a basic shared room.
+The Annapurna Conservation Area has made limitations on building the new lodges over bamboo, so the number of trekkers to Annapurna Base Camp is increasing every year, and the infrastructure capacity hasn't been increased.
+Sometimes, if there are not too many trekkers heading up, you might find accommodation in a private room, but it must be booked in advance.
+The meals served on the Annapurna Base Camp trail are good enough, and you do not have to worry about them.
+In most of these tea houses, you can choose from a wide variety of dishes on the menu card and place your order for meals.
+However, some tea houses may have limited meal options, and they will inform trekkers at the time of ordering.

 Best time to trek in Annapurna Base Camp

-The cost of the Annapurna Base Camp trek depends on the package of the trip you choose.
-Our package for Annapurna Base Camp includes the highly rated three star and four star hotel in Kathmandu and in Pokhara.
-The mode of transport - taking a tourist bus to Pokhara and back, private transport or the flights to save your time influences the prices of Annapurna Base Camp trek.
-If you are short with budget then our package price then just let us know and we will advise you that is suitable for you.
-The another factor that makes the difference in Annapurna Base Camp trek package is if your operator has offered you the private sightseeing plan to the UNESCO world heritage sites of Kathmandu and Pokhara or not because taking a private sightseeing trip to these places are quite expensive for example if you are taking two days private sightseeing in Kathmandu then the cost of getting the entrance tickets to these UNESCO heritage sites cost about USD 50.
-While adding the cost of a private car and guide can make your package bigger by over USD 100 so maybe check the services that are included and what are not before choosing the Annapurna Base Camp Trek offer.
-In our offer all these costs are included and we do not have any hidden costs.
+The cost of the Annapurna Base Camp trek depends on the trip package you choose.
+Our package for Annapurna Base Camp includes the highly rated three-star and four-star hotels in Kathmandu and Pokhara.
+The mode of transport—taking a tourist bus to Pokhara and back, private transport, or the flights to save your time—influences the prices of the Annapurna Base Camp trek.
+If you are short on budget for our package price, let us know, and we will advise you on its suitability.
+Another factor that makes a difference in the Annapurna Base Camp trek package is whether your operator has offered you a private sightseeing plan for the UNESCO World Heritage sites in Kathmandu and Pokhara.
+This is important because taking a private sightseeing trip to these places is quite expensive.
+For example, if you take two days of private sightseeing in Kathmandu, the cost of the entrance tickets to these UNESCO heritage sites is about USD 50.
+While adding the cost of a private car and guide can make your package bigger by over USD 100, so maybe check the services that are included and those that are not before choosing the Annapurna Base Camp Trek offer.
+In our offer, all these costs are included, and we do not have any hidden costs.

-At the lower altitude of Annapurna Base Camp trek, the temperature during the day is really pretty warm and during the day you can walk with short slip.
-As you are gaining altitude then morning and evening you can expect chilly.
-The lowest temperature you have to prepare for this trek is up to -10 to -15 degrees in the worst weather conditions while at the lower altitude you can expect about +25 degrees during the day.
-So depending on your body's adoption of these temperatures every individual adaptation can vary however for the reference you may have a below list of equipment for a gear list to Annapurna Base Camp Trek.
-We will provide one duffle bag to each member to transport luggage during the trek and for your day bag about 30-40 litres is recommended to carry your valuables, spare clothes, water bottle etc. during the hike.
+At the lower altitude of the Annapurna Base Camp trek, the temperature during the day is beautifully warm, and you can walk in short sleeves.
+As you are gaining altitude in the morning and evening, you can expect chilly weather.
+The lowest temperature you have to prepare for on this trek is between -10 and -15 degrees in the worst weather conditions, while at the lower altitude, you can expect about +25 degrees during the day.
+So, depending on your body's adoption of these temperatures, every individual adaptation can vary; however, for reference, you may have a list below of equipment for a gear list for the Annapurna Base Camp trek.
+We will provide one duffle bag to each member to transport luggage during the trek, and for your day bag, about 30-40 liters is recommended to carry your valuables, spare clothes, water bottle, etc. during the hike.

-Upper Parts: Few pairs of t-shirts (3-4), couple of long sleep shirts, fleece jacket or marino shits, One down jacket, light glove , thick glove with water/windproof outer shell, waterproof jacket, scarf for neck/ head, warm hat, sun hat, sunglass uv protection, suncream (+30 or more), trekking poles
+Upper Parts: Few pairs of t-shirts (3-4), a couple of long sleep shirts, a fleece jacket or merino shirt, one down jacket, light gloves, thick gloves with water/wind proof outer shell, a waterproof jacket, a scarf for neck/head, a warm hat, sun hat, sunglasses UV protection, sunscreen (+30 or more), trekking poles

-Lower Parts: few pairs of shorts (2-3), underwear - 4-5 pairs , one trekking trouser, fleece or merino warm underpants , waterproof/ windproof trouser, gaiters, few pairs light trekking socks (3-4), warm socks -2 pairs, micro crampons, trekking shoes, light sport shoes or sandal
+Lower Parts: few pairs of shorts (2-3), underwear - 4-5 pairs, one pair of trekking trousers, fleece or merino warm underpants, waterproof/windproof trousers, gaiters, few pairs of light trekking socks (3-4), warm socks - 2 pairs, micro crampons, trekking shoes, light sport shoes or sandals

-Toiletries: One quick-drying towel, antibacterial hand gel, tooth paste, tooth brush, shower gel, soap, toilet papers, tissue papers, nail cutter,face cream, wet waives ,
+Toiletries: One quick-drying towel, antibacterial hand gel, toothpaste, toothbrush, shower gel, soap, toilet paper, tissue paper, nail cutter, face cream, wet wipes,

-Miscellaneous: First aid kids, headlight with batteries, trekking maps, camera, books,water bottle, chargers, powerbank, water purifying tablets, vitamins, minerals, sleeping bag - 10 degrees minimum, small lock to secure your main luggage etc.
+Miscellaneous: First aid kit, headlight with batteries, trekking maps, camera, books, water bottle, chargers, power bank, water purifying tablets, vitamins, minerals, sleeping bag ( - 10 degrees minimum), small lock to secure your main luggage, etc.